Training schedule details provided by the BC Trades Training Consortium (TTC).

 Not ready for an apprenticeship program?
 This Foundation (Pre-apprenticeship) program may be of interest:

 This program satisfies the training standard set by the BC Industry Training Authority (ITA) for:

 Sheet Metal Workers lay out, fabricate, assemble, weld, install, and service: ducting, spouting, fitting cabinets, gutters, copings, flashings, supporting devices, wall systems, building envelope, ornamental work and integral equipment associated with the blowpipe, air pollution, heating, ventilating, air conditioning, roofing, restaurant, kitchen, marine installation and hospital equipment fields.

 The program combines technical and work-based training.
 It generally takes four years to complete.

 The technical training is made up of four levels totaling 24 weeks.
-Each level is six weeks.
+Each level is six to eight weeks.
 This block of training is normally delivered through an ITA approved training institution.
 Sometimes it may also be met through approved training models (distance education, part-time) and/or a level challenge exam.

 Training modules are: